These 4th of July side dishes are so good you’ll want to make them all summer long.

 The sweet, savory, and smoky flavors, as well as the soft and starchy textures, go wonderfully well with grilled meats.

 So if you don’t already have a recipe, try this one.
 They’re the best baked beans I’ve ever had!

 Fresh watermelon is good, but grilled watermelon is unbelievable.

 Seriously, whoever first thought to grill fruits is a genius!

 It gives the fruit an even sweeter and deeper flavor, and it makes it look and smell extra special, too!

 Serve the grilled slices with cilantro and lime wedges for a colorful presentation.

-Tender and starchy grilled potato chunks overloaded with sour cream, shredded cheddar, bacon, and chopped green onions – what more could you want?
+Tender and starchy grilled potato chunks overloaded with sour cream, shredded cheddar, bacon, and chopped green onions.

 The toppings are awesome, but I also want to highlight just how delicious the spuds are on their own.